irensvm/lost-mine/README.md

 POST | /auth/login | redirects to / if user logged in
 POST | /auth/logout | redirects to /
 POST | /auth/signup | redirects to /profile
-GET | /profile | redirects to /profile
+GET | myprofile | redirects to /profile
-GET | /allusers | redirects to /listofusers
+GET | /allusers | redirects to /listofusers  NON PROTECTED ROUTE GET | /userprofile | redirects to /user/profile
-GET | / | redirects to /user/profile
+POST | /userprofile/add |  PROTECTED ROUTE
 GET | /mynetwork |
-POST | /mynetwork/add | redirects to / if user logged in
+GET | /library | get all books and their status
-GET | /library | redirects to /library if user logged in.
-Renders books/library POST | /library/addbook | redirects to /addbook if user logged in
+POST | /library/addbook | redirects to /addbook if user logged in PUT | /library/editbook | redirects to /editbook if user logged in

 # Models